 - It takes the average player about 1 hour of practice to have reasonably accurate button clicks for timings.
 Your accuracy improves with practice, so don’t expect any accuracy until you are reasonably skilled.
 Do not expect immediate positive results without practice.

-- BE PATIENT.
-On very difficult wheels (like the Slingshot) it takes time to profit.
+- Think in the longer term.
 Do not judge from 10 or so spins.
 You realistically need at least 60 spins for a reasonable test.
 Remember you have a long-term edge, but short term losses can and still do occur.

 - Learn how to properly fast forward and rewind videos: On some videos you test just one wheel direction, and skip the other direction.
 Use the left and right arrow keys to move through the video quicker.
 You need to left click on the video with your mouse before using the arrow keys.

 - To test how accurate your clicking is, try predicting the same spin repeatedly but when the ball and wheel are approximately the same speed.
 You should most predictions within the same 5 or so numbers.
 Otherwise: you need more practice, or the rotor is faster than normal, or you are starting clicking when the ball is too fast.

 - The faster the wheel (the “rotor”), the less accurate your wheel timing will be.
 If the rotor is faster than 3 seconds per revolution, you can expect small clicking errors to produce significant errors.
 If your rotor timings are bad, predictions wont be accurate.
 Again it usually takes an hour of practice before your clicks are accurate enough.